royleejr/3d-team3/README.md

 ## 1. Team Dynamics

 1. Pick someone into your time to host the main repository on their GitHub account.

 2. Create the git repository on GitHub.
-It doesn't matter if the repo is public or private.
+It doesn't matter if the repo is public or private. **DON'T initialize the repositiory!**

-3. Add your dev team members as collaborators to the repository.
+3. Add your team members as collaborators to the repository.

-4. Clone the repo to your dev team computers
+4. Clone the repo to you and your team members computers.

+   `git clone <<your_github_repo_url>>`

 ## 2. Main GitHub Account Holder Setup